-Request-response transactions: The reference point must allow the PD-FE to request a transaction to be performed by the NACF and get a response (that can be correlated with the request) in return.
+Request-response transactions: The reference point is required to allow the PD-FE to request a transaction to be performed by the NACF and get a response (that can be correlated with the request) in return.

-Notifications: The reference point shall support the notification of asynchronous events (from the NACF to the PD-FE).
+Notifications: The reference point is required to support the notification of asynchronous events (from the NACF to the PD-FE).

-Reliable delivery: The reference point shall provide reliable delivery of messages.
+Reliable delivery: The reference point is required to provide reliable delivery of messages.

-Capabilities: The PD-FE must be able to determine capabilities when requesting resources and other transport plane functions via the PD-FE.
+Capabilities: The PD-FE is required to be able to determine capabilities when requesting resources and other transport plane functions via the PD-FE.

-Security: All messages between the PD-FE and NACF shall be authenticated such that requests to the NACF from unauthenticated sources will not be performed and such that the PD-FE can verify the source of notifications sent from the NACF.
+Security: The Ru is recommended to support the authentication between the PD-FE and NACF such that requests to the NACF from unauthenticated sources will not be performed and such that the PD-FE can verify the source of notifications sent from the NACF.
+Refer to clause 11 for other security requirements.

-Many-to-one: Many-to-one mode, multiple PD-FE instances shall be able to make requests to a given NACF.
+Many-to-one: Many-to-one mode, multiple PD-FE instances is required to be able to make requests to a given NACF.
 Only a single PD-FE will make a request to a given NACF for a particular session.

-The information components consist of those in Tables 15 to 17.
+The information components consist of those in Tables 16 to 18.

-Information component Description Globally Unique IP Address Information A set of IP address information used for locating the access network in which the CPE is requesting the transport resource. - Unique IP Address The IP address for identifying the CPE. - Address Realm The addressing domain of the IP address (e.g., Subnet prefix or VPN ID).
-Transport Subscriber Identifier A globally unique identifier for the CPE requesting the transport resource.
+Information component Description Globally unique IP address information A set of IP address information used for locating the access network in which the CPE is requesting the transport resource. - Unique IP address The IP address for identifying the CPE.
+Address realm The addressing domain of the IP address (e.g., Subnet prefix or VPN ID).
+Transport subscriber identifier A globally unique identifier for the CPE requesting the transport resource.
 This identifier can be used for locating the transport subscription information for the CPE.
-Physical Connection Identifier (Optional) A local identifier for physical connection of access transport network that the CPE is attached to (e.g., IP address of PE-FE device, and MAC address or Link ID and physical port).
-Logical Connection Identifier A local identifier for logical connection of access transport network to which the CPE is connected (e.g., ATM VPI/VCI, PPP, MPLS Label, GTP Tunnel and logical port).
+Physical connection identifier (Optional) A local identifier for physical connection of access transport network that the CPE is attached to (e.g., IP address of PE-FE device, and MAC address or Link ID and physical port).
+Logical connection identifier A local identifier for logical connection of access transport network to which the CPE is connected (e.g., ATM VPI/VCI, PPP, MPLS Label, GTP Tunnel and logical port).
 It can be used to locate the layer 2 connection and pertinent network devices for a particular CPE requesting the access transport resource.
-Type of Access Transport Network (Optional) The type of access network to which the CPE is attached.
+Type of access transport network (Optional) The type of access network to which the CPE is attached.

-Table 15/Y.2111 - Access transport resource subscriber information components (Ru)
+Table 16 - Access transport resource subscriber information components (Ru)

-Table 16/Y.2111 - Default access transport resource configuration information sub-components (Ru)
+Table 17 - Default access transport resource configuration information sub-components (Ru)

-Information component Description Default Configuration (Optional) Default Access Control List The list of destination IP addresses, ports, prefixes and port ranges allowed to cut through by default. - Default Upstream Bandwidth The maximum bandwidth that can be used for the upstream connections by default. - Default Downstream Bandwidth The maximum bandwidth that can be used for the downstream connections by default.
+Information component Description Default configuration (Optional) Default access control list The list of destination IP addresses, ports, prefixes and port ranges allowed to cut through by default. - Default upstream bandwidth The maximum bandwidth that can be used for the upstream connections by default. - Default downstream bandwidth The maximum bandwidth that can be used for the downstream connections by default.